 Strawberries

-Many Amish women plant rows of strawberries in their gardens.
-So when the springtime harvest ripens, there are plenty of strawberries to make all kinds of strawberry desserts such as Strawberry Danish Dessert, Strawberry Tapioca Pudding, Strawberry Shortcake, and lots of strawberry sauce for pies.
+Many Amish women plant several rows of strawberries in their gardens.
+So when the springtime harvest ripens, there are plenty of strawberries to make all kinds of strawberry desserts such as:

-We ate lots of strawberry pies at home and still had plenty of strawberries left to freeze for the winter.
+We ate lots of strawberry pies and desserts at home and still had plenty of strawberries left to freeze for the winter.

-And if you try this delicious Amish strawberry pie recipe, I'd love it if you left a comment and star rating below.
+This Amish strawberry pie recipe is similar to the classic strawberry jello pie many of you probably grew up with, but it's made from scratch.
+If you try this delicious fresh strawberry pie recipe, I'd love it if you left a comment and star rating below.
 Thank you!

 📖 Recipe Card